 2. Identify your audience

-Who do you want to reach as the range of communities worldwide engaged by International Women's Day is significant?
+Who do you want to reach?
+The range of communities worldwide fully engaged with International Women's Day is truly extensive.

 For example, you may seek to reach and engage: